Beyond a Childhood Disorder: Separation Anxiety in Adults

 Nearly everyone gets a taste of separation anxiety during their life.
 As an infant or toddler, it’s a healthy part of our development to feel upset and concerned when we’re separated from our parents or primary caregivers.

-Most children start to outgrow this separation anxiety around the age of three, though for some, it grows in intensity or shows up later in their lives and can significantly impact their ability to function.
+Most children start to outgrow this separation anxiety around the age of three.
+Though for some, it grows in intensity or shows up later in life and can significantly impact a person’s ability to function.

 What is separation anxiety?